 Additional items when climbing in more remote regions

-If you’re climbing in the backcountry, you will need to consider the environment, the weather and the length and technical difficulties of your walk-in – and therefore your walk-out).
+If you’re climbing in the backcountry, you will need to consider the environment, the weather and the length and technical difficulties of your walk-in – and therefore your walk-out.
 You will need at least a daypack to carry your provisions: such as additional layers, waterproofs, navigation equipment, and food.
 A headlamp is recommended in case you end up walking back in the dark (see our guide to the best headlamps for some good options).
 For the hike to the crag, you may need a pair of the best hiking shoes or approach shoes, depending on your preference.

 What is trad climbing: single and multi-pitch explained